 As vegetable wax proponents seek to establish market share, there is a misconception that it must be done at the expense of paraffin waxes.
 Various manufacturers who utilize vegetable wax materials, have launched aggressive marketing campaigns designed to "disqualify" and "discredit" petroleum wax.
 Unfortunately, their negative publicity campaign has resulted in numerous misconceptions and generally unsupported scientific claims being promoted.
 It is important to clarify that both paraffin and vegetable-based waxes have been found to be biodegradable, safe, and effective when used in well-designed products.

 Q. What type of wax do you use?

-A. When making our container candles, we use our special secret Paraffin blend of wax which is soft and creamy.
+A. When making our container candles and melts, we use our special secret Paraffin blend of wax which is soft and creamy.
 Our creamy blend of wax has many advantages, one being the amount of fragrance we can add to this wax, it has a very high fragrance load which makes for extremely highly scented candles.
 Another great advantage of this wax is that container candles require a low melting point to burn off the wax and not leave a ring of unburned wax around the inside of the container.
 (The term for this is "wax hang up") Softer wax also makes a more strongly scented candle.
 With the soft wax, the scent molecules bind to the wax better and are easily released during burning making a very fragrant candle.
 Soft container wax also has a much higher oil content making a longer burning candle.
 When you purchase a candle from Candles By Victoria we guarantee you will have no wax hang up on the side of your jars.
 You will get a complete highly scented burn all the way to the bottom!!
 Our special blend of soft wax makes a candle unlike any candle you have experienced before.

 Q. What kinds of testing for health effects have been done with fragrances added to candles?